ReduceRightDave/forgotJS/README.md

 0 === +null
 0 === +[]

-//same as the parseInt and parseFloat built-in functions for numbers +'4' === parseInt('4', 10)
+//same results as the parseInt and parseFloat built-in functions for numbers +'4' === parseInt('4', 10)
 //second param is radix (base)
 +'9.9' === parseFloat('9.9', 10)

-//but different for weird stuff parseInt(null, 10) !== +null
+//but different for the weird stuff parseInt(null, 10) !== +null
 //rather
 Number.isNaN(parseInt(null, 10))
 Number.isNaN(parseFloat([], 10))

-//+ gives the value NaN when it doesn't work isNaN(+'cant be a number')
+//That said, + does give the value NaN when it doesn't work isNaN(+'cant be a number')
 Number.isNaN(+'cant be a number')
 ```